sunknudsen/privacy-guides/how-to-verify-pgp-digital-signatures-using-gnupg-on-macos/README.md

 ### Verify signer’s public key using fingerprint

-> Heads-up: replace `hello@sunknudsen.com` with signer’s email and use published fingerprints or web of trust to verify signer’s fingerprint (see [example](../how-to-encrypt-sign-and-decrypt-messages-using-gnupg-on-macos#verify-suns-pgp-public-key-using-its-fingerprint)).
+Replace `hello@sunknudsen.com` with signer’s email and use published fingerprints or web of trust to verify signer’s fingerprint (see [example](../how-to-encrypt-sign-and-decrypt-messages-using-gnupg-on-macos#verify-suns-pgp-public-key-using-its-fingerprint)).

 ```console
 $ gpg --fingerprint hello@sunknudsen.com